We Analyzed the Future Direction of Intuit Inc. (INTU), Here is What We Found

-Intuit Inc. (NASDAQ:INTU) went up by 1.20% from its latest closing price compared to the recent 1-year high of $360.00.
-The company’s stock price has collected 0.44% of gains in the last five trading sessions.
-Press Release reported on 09/23/20 that Intuit Launches Omnichannel Sales Platform QuickBooks Commerce
+Intuit Inc. (NASDAQ:INTU) went down by -0.59% from its latest closing price compared to the recent 1-year high of $360.00.
+The company’s stock price has collected 2.00% of gains in the last five trading sessions.
+Press Release reported on 09/28/20 that QuickBooks Announces Integration with Amazon Business to Help Small Businesses Seamlessly Track Purchases

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.